 A joint sponsor can be anyone willing to share the legal responsibility for financially supporting the intending immigrant with sponsor that meets the following requirements:

 - Be a U.S. citizen or a permanent resident (depending on the visa type, permanent residents may be excluded)

 - Have a domicile in the U.S.

-- Meet the minimum income requirement by himself/herself (joint sponsor cannot combine his or her income with sponsor to meet the income requirement)
+- Meet the minimum income requirement by himself/herself (a joint sponsor cannot combine his or her income with the sponsor to meet the income requirement)

 * Unlike sponsor, joint sponsor does NOT have to be related to the intending immigrant.

 Not all cases allow the use of joint sponsors.
 For example, K1 fiance visa applicants specifically from Philippines and Thailand do not allow joint sponsors.
 They do, however, allow joint sponsors for CR1 and IR1 spousal visas.
 It’s important to contact the U.S. embassy where your interview would be to make sure they allow joint sponsor for your type of visa before applying.